Jatin-WIAI/number_extractor/README.md

 - Translation
 - Without Translation

-Our system works well for small errors in accents even in normal mode (`without Translation`)
+Our system works well for small errors in accents even in normal mode (`without Translation`).
+It is much faster and lighter than the `Translation` version.

 The `translation` mode is the intelligent mode but little less reliable.
 It is capable of extracting number even from a text with some errors.
 Use this if you want to extract number from output of an ASR (Automatic Speech Recognition) model.